MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 Open your Unity project, then double-click the package you downloaded.
 A pop-up window should appear in your Unity project containing a list of files.
 Select **Import**, and the SDK will be added to your project.
 Repeat this step for each package you downloaded and plan to use in your project.

-### 3.3 If you use auto-backup to avoid getting incorrect information about devices please follow the next steps:
+### 3.3 If you use auto-backup to avoid getting incorrect information about device, follow the next steps:

 > [!NOTE]
 > Apps that target Android 6.0 (API level 23) or higher have Auto Backup automatically enabled.

 > [!NOTE]
-> If you already have a custom file with backup rules please switch to the third step.
+> If you already have a custom file with backup rule, switch to the third step.

   a.
 Create **appcenter_backup_rule.xml** file in the **Assets/Plugins/Android/res/xml** folder.

   b.
 Open the project's **AndroidManifest.xml** file and add the `android:fullBackupContent` attribute, indicating to the **appcenter_backup_rule.xml** file, to the `<application>` element:

 > [!NOTE]
-> If you don't have your own **AndroidManifest.xml** file already, create it in the **Assets/Plugins/Android** folder.
-This manifest will be merged with the default Unity-created Manifest at the time of build.
+> If you don't already have your own **AndroidManifest.xml** file, create it in the **Assets/Plugins/Android** folder.
+This manifest will be merged with the default Unity-created one at the time of build.

   ```text
   android:fullBackupContent="@xml/appcenter_backup_rule"